SaraRasoulian/DotNet-WebAPI-Sample/README.md

 <summary>Nuget Packages</summary>

- <h4>Here is a list of some of the nuget packages used in this repository :</h4>
+ <h4>Here are some of the NuGet packages used in this repository:</h4>

   - __xUnit__ for unit and integration testing
   - __Testcontainers__ for integration testing